Skip to main content

 • The U2U extension allows a service to use a TGT’s session key instead of the user’s password

-• By setting the user’s password hash to the TGT session key, we can use the TGT with -k (keytab) mode
+• By setting the user’s password hash to the TGT session key, the TGT can be used with -k (Kerberos authentication via ccache)

 • This bypasses the need for the actual password during S4U2Proxy